 This sector is projected solely in the remaining sources tab of the projection tool.
-The majority of projections (99%) are flattened based on the latest year of the inventory.
-The remaining emissions are projected from the latest inventory year using GDP projections growth rates.
+The projections for this sector are flattened based on the latest year of the inventory.

 Consideration needs to be given as to whether we really expect parts of this sector to flatten in terms of emissions.
 A better estimation of emissions in future might be to continue along a similar trajectory to the historic emissions.